Muriel Williams Sanderson, David Wilkin and 50 years of correspondence: 1965-2015

 “Gaberones has to be seen to be believed.
 If you think of the old American film of opening up the West, you are getting warm.
 It is still being built, and when I was there in March, there were no street names, no numbers, precious few phones, electricity breakdowns every lunch-time and some evenings, and dust, dust everywhere.”

 Known for her sharp tongue, impatience with flattery and pretense, and honesty, Muriel Sanderson died peacefully, in her sleep, age 94.

 A beautiful writer.
-Our lengthy correspondence is the focus of this web-page.
-About 3/4 of these materials are from her.
+Our lengthy correspondence is the focus of this webpage.
+About 3/4 of these letters and other items are from her.
 Although a practicing accountant all her professional life, she was a remarkable “woman of letters.”
 Besides her letters to me, her descriptive form letters to friends provide wonderful insights into the rapidly evolving world around her, especially during the years when various countries in Africa gained independence.
 My letters (personal and form letters) are more plain and really fill in the gaps between her more vibrant ones!

 Frank and honest.
 She always kept a wide perspective and was very sensitive to changes throughout the whole world, but especially southern Africa.
 She spoke very frankly (at times almost brutally so!) about what she thought and believed.
 This could be discomforting to even her closest friends and even family, to whom she was totally devoted.
 The bio’ above aptly notes that: “sharp tongue, impatience with flattery and pretense, and honesty”.